torcuete/html-training-ex2/README.md

 * [Use single quotation marks for attribute selectors and property values](https://google.github.io/styleguide/htmlcssguide.xml?showone=CSS_Quotation_Marks#CSS_Quotation_Marks): 1 occurrence.

-Note that fixing this code styling errors shoult not change the rendering of the web page.
+Note that fixing this code styling errors should not change the rendering of the web page.